tinchopu/wordpress-php-fpm/README.md

 # wordpress-php-fpm
-This repository generates a Docker image for running a FPM container for wordpress
+Minimal Php-FPM Image for running Wordpress.
+This image will be used in a Kubernetes Deployment.